 - Mood Whiplash: The film briefly contemplates 9/11 and, appropriately, drops all the levity until the next scene.

 - Paper-Thin Disguise: Aziz takes this trope Up to Eleven.
 Seriously, this is very possibly the most extreme use of this trope mankind will ever witness.
 His disguise consists of a fake beard that is identical to the real beard it is covering it up.
 Nobody recognizes him.
 People gasp in surprise when he takes it off and they realize who he really is.

 - Rapid-Fire Comedy: Remember, this is David Zucker we're talking about.

-- Running Gag: Whenever somebody asks if Michael is filmmaker, they will inevitably be corrected that he's just a documentary maker and will no longer be impressed.
+- Running Gag: Whenever somebody asks if Michael is a filmmaker, they will inevitably be corrected that he's just a documentary maker and will no longer be impressed.